borisrorsvort/simple-portfolio/_projects/mycollecto.md

 - code
 - design
 ---
-This is a Ember [SPA](https://en.wikipedia.org/wiki/Single-page_application) built to locate the closest collective taxi points in Brussels.
+This is a Ember <a href="https://en.wikipedia.org/wiki/Single-page_application" class="white">SPA</a> built to locate the closest collective taxi points in Brussels.
 Back then you had to search though a pdf provided by the city.
 So we created an app for that!